 Cut colorful gift cards into small pieces and you can use them to create mosaic patterns in lieu of more expensive materials.
 Here's an idea for a mosaic photo frame made with gift cards.
 And if you are looking for a conversation piece, here's an idea for a mosaic table that gets its pizzazz from empty cards.

 Use Old Gift Cards to Keep Spare Keys Safe in Your Wallet

 LifeHacker.com ran a contest calling for interesting uses for empty gift cards, and the winner was a simple idea for keeping spare keys safe in your wallet.
 Tape an extra house or car key to the inside of an empty gift card, then tape another gift card on top of it.
 Tuck the resulting key sandwich into one of the credit card slots in your wallet and you won't have to worry about the key falling out or getting lost.

-Paint your rectangular gift cards a matte black color and then use a white Sharpie or paint to write the names of your plantings to make cheap and attractive plant markers.
+Paint your rectangular gift cards a matte black color and then use a white Sharpie to write the names of your plantings for cheap and attractive plant markers.

 Create Holiday Decorations from Gift Cards

 You can use gift cards to make unusual wreaths, cut out pretty shapes to use as ornaments on your tree, or use as a backing for a decoupaged photo.
 You can also cut them into gift tag size and glue paper to them to write your gift recipients' names.

 Organize Your Cords and Cables with Old Gift Cards

 If your cords and cables are out of control, use your old gift cards to wrangle them.
 Simply cut notches into the long sides and punch holes in the short sides and you have an easy and attractive DIY cord holder.

 Throwing out a gift card is a waste.
 Instead, take advantage of their stiff plastic and bright designs and recycle them into something useful.
 It will help you save money and make our planet a little safer.